shalinshah1993/temporalDNAbarcodes/README.md

 <a name="software-install"></a>
 ### Installation
 To use `ExTemp`, simply add its top-level directory to the MATLAB path.
 All functions are organized in packages.
+Most modules are stand-alone i.e they take in a file process the intermediate step of pipeline and returns processed output which can act as an input for next sub-step of the pipeline.

+For testing, purposes you can use lif file inside lif folder called `sample_date.avi`.
+For example, to convert it to mat, inside MATLAB terminal, type `lif2mat sample_data.avi`.
 Individual modules are described in detail below.
-Most modules are stand-alone i.e they take in a file process the intermediate step of pipeline and returns processed output which can act as an input for next sub-step of the pipeline.

 <a name="software-module"></a>
 ### Module description (sample use)